sperelson/sperelson.github.com/_posts/2013-09-11-Laravel-4-and-ElastiCache.md

 Imagine a flexible cluster of Memcached instances each running on a server and your Web application can discover them all through a connection to a master instance.

-It is simple and easy and all you have to do is enable some freaky options in the MemcacheD driver: OPT_CLIENT_MODE & DYNAMIC_CLIENT_MODE.
+It is simple and easy and all you have to do is enable some freaky options in the Memcached driver: OPT_CLIENT_MODE & DYNAMIC_CLIENT_MODE.

 However, that is a problem with a few parts.
 Firstly, you do not have the AWS Memcached driver when running things locally so trying to set these options will crash your script.